gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 # Using simulation to infer mechanisms in ecology

 Simulation models have a long history in ecology.
 However, fitting these models to data has proven difficult for a variety of reasons.
+No likelihood function.
-High-dimensional model, compounded by little data.
+General problem of high-dimensional model, compounded by little data.

 What is enabling this now? computational capacity and methods for optimization parameter estimation.
+More data.

 ![Likelihood free inference for metacommunity ecology ](./figures/likelihoodfreeinference.png){#fig:information}

 # Case study: species versus community level occupancy models

-In this section we use data from LTER Minnesota lakes some type of fish data.
+In this section we use data from LTER Minnesota lakes for five fish species.
 We look at the occupancy dynamics of five species (list species) across NS sites for each year from 198something-200something.
 We fit two simulation models via likelihood-free inference: first where each species exhibit independent occupancy dynamics according to a Levins model, and second where species colonization probability is weighted by a matrix of species interactions $A$, which itself is an object of inference.

+***Results figure***

+Panel A: AUC-ROC for single species prediction
+Panel B: AUC-ROC for community prediction
+Panel C: Mean error for proportion occupancy for each model.

+Is proportion more "predictable" than individual occupancy?

+***We need to talk about summary statistics***
+Which ones make effective predictions?
+What models do we use to fit empirical data to simulated (generative adversarial networks, MCMC-ABC methods, etc.)

 # Predictive ecology as a scientific epistemology